 Once you’ve signed in, scroll down to ‘My Account Summary.’
 Under ‘I want to…’ click the green “Apply for a Loan” button and follow the prompts.

 NYSLRS loans are exempt from New York State and local income taxes.
-However, the Internal Revenue Service may consider all or part of a NYSLRS loan taxable in some cases – for instance, if you borrow above certain limits.
+But the Internal Revenue Service (IRS) may consider all or part of a NYSLRS loan taxable in some cases – for instance, if you borrow above certain limits.
 The Retirement Online loan application will show you the maximum amount you can borrow without tax implications.

 Repaying Your NYSLRS Loan

 Loan payments will be deducted from your paycheck.
 You can choose the minimum payroll deduction, which would pay off your loan in five years, or you can pay more to pay off your loan sooner.
 The payment calculator in Retirement Online will provide your expected payoff date if you enter an amount higher than the minimum.

 If you are having trouble making payments because of a furlough or authorized leave of absence, you can find important information in our blog post, Managing Your NYSLRS Loan Payment.

 If you retire with an outstanding loan, your pension will be reduced.
 You will also need to report at least a portion of the loan balance as ordinary income (subject to federal income tax) to the IRS.
 If you retire before age 59½, the IRS may charge an additional 10 percent penalty.
 If you are nearing retirement, be sure to check your loan balance.
 If you are not on track to repay your loan before you retire, you can increase your loan payments, make additional lump sum payments or both.

 Note: Employees’ Retirement System (ERS) members may repay their loan after retiring, but they must pay the full amount (that is, the amount that was due on their retirement date) in a single lump-sum payment.